nitzpo/BLEClicker/README.md

  - Eventually I found a [guide for adding an RTOS task](http://processors.wiki.ti.com/index.php/Adding_Custom_RTOS_Task).
 Unfortunately, this was after I've already encountered and addressed the other issues.
 This guide explained that this predefined symbol had to be edited.

 ### HID
-Finally got the device to work, but a few seconds after connection is established I get disconnected and the device is not advertising.
+Finally got the device to work, but a few seconds after a connection is established I get disconnected and the device is not advertising.
 This was frustrating.
 - I went over and debugged the HID device code, and realized that there was a HID_DEV_IDLE_TIMEOUT define set to 6000 (6s).
 - The device automatically disconnects after the specified idle time to save battery.
 - Another define, AUTO_ADV, is disabled by default.
 Setting it up meant that the HID device will restart advertising after loosing the connection.
 Since at this point I didn't write the report sending code yet, I increased the timeout and set AUTO_ADV=TRUE.
 That way I could use the device, and if the connection was lost I could reconnect.